This admissions test is taken for some Oxford courses.

 ELAT walk-through video by Jesus College, Oxford 🔗 🌟 Check out this fantastic video produced by tutors at Jesus College, Oxford - all advice is relevant to Cambridge applicants too!

-Note: for the Classics and English course at Oxford, you are also required to sit the Classics Admissions Test, as you are expected to sit the MLAT to apply for English and Modern Languages.
+Note: for the Classics and English course at Oxford, you are also required to sit the Classics Admissions Test (CAT), as you are expected to sit the Modern Languages Admissions Test (MLAT) to apply for English and Modern Languages.

-The ELAT is a 90-minute written test which asks you to write one essay comparing and contrasting two passages of your choice.
-The examination paper will provide you with six passages, which may be a range of extracts from poems, prose and drama, and from a range of writers, time periods and literary movements.
+The ELAT is a 90-minute computer-based written test which asks you to write one essay comparing and contrasting two passages of your choice.
+The examination paper will provide you with six passages on the same theme, which may be a range of extracts from poems, prose and drama, and from a range of writers, time periods and literary movements.

 Your essay will be given a total mark out of 60.
 Each script is marked by two examiners, who each give a score out of 30.
 If there is less than five marks between the two examiners’ decisions, a third examiner will mark the script to ensure consistency.
 Then, your marks will be grouped into bands from 1 (top) to 5 (bottom).